 But we may gain some insight by looking at the statistical chance of these bombs hitting us.
 I describe the steps to do these calculations here.
 Here are the conclusions:

-2. Statistics would tell us the bond decline of 63% over ten years is a bit more than .04% probable.
+2. Statistics would tell us the bond decline of 44% over five years is a bit more than .04% probable.
 (It’s 99.96% probable that we won’t start on a sequence like that.)
-We could describe chance of being hit with a ten-year decline like that as more than 1-in-2400-year chance.
+We could describe chance of being hit with a five-year decline like that as more than 1-in-2400-year chance.